Stimulant Drinks and Products

 The Food and Drug Administration has not yet defined energy or stimulant drinks and their related products.
 The food and beverage industry may use these labels and make these claims at will, without external monitoring or regulation.
 Stimulant ingredients in energy drinks and products may cause significant adverse health effects in vulnerable populations, particularly those with cardiac disease, asthma and other conditions requiring the use of certain prescription medications.
 The stimulant ingredients can be especially dangerous when combined with other recreational substances.

 The AAFP supports the formal definition and classification of stimulant drinks and products by the Food and Drug Administration, including standardization of labeling information and ongoing monitoring of ingredients and regulation of these products.
 The AAFP opposes the sale and marketing of stimulant drinks and related products to individuals under the age of 18 in the United States of America.
-(2014 COD) (March 2019 BOD)
+(2014 COD) (2019 COD)